dxrgrabowski/dxrgrabowski.github.io/source/_posts/0-erasmus-dresden.md

 Choosing Dresden for my Erasmus semester was one of the best decisions I made.
 It allowed me to advance my technical skills, improved my German, and immerse myself in a new culture.
 The friendships, knowledge, and memories from this journey are invaluable.

+This journey, and specifically the fascinating subject of OSC, indirectly prompted me to create a blog for it.

 If you’re considering Erasmus, I encourage you to look beyond the typical sunny spots and explore options like Dresden, where academic challenges, a lively student scene, and the charm of a unique city await you. 🌟